Staff Performance Reviews

 In conversations about performance, both the supervisor and the employee can identify areas for growth and goals to move toward.
 Associated action plans should have set goals, defined outcomes and time lines.
 The performance development process is ongoing and largely driven by the employee, with the supervisor as coach and partner.

-For M&P and Non-Union Techs/Research Assistants staff in their first year in a new role, the supervisor should conduct at least two formal reviews before their probationary period is over, ideally one at approximately the three month mark and one at the 6-8 month mark.
+For M&P and Non-Union Techs/Research Assistants staff in their first year in a new role, the supervisor should conduct at least two formal reviews before their probationary period is over, ideally one at approximately the six month mark and one at the 8-10 month mark.
+Additional meetings should be held as needed.

 For CUPE 2950 employees, the probationary period varies from 3 to 6 months depending on the job level.
 HR can provide you with that information if you do not have it.
 You should meet with your CUPE 2950 employee in the first two months to ensure they are on track and aware of the tasks and responsibilities.

-We have simplified the form required for performance reviews.
-You can download a copy here.
+For employees who have completed their probation period, you may use the ObGyn staff performance review form.
 Part 1 is to be completed by the staff member.
 Once completed this should be sent to the supervisor conducting the review.
 Part 2 should be completed by the supervisor.
 A date should be set to sit down and discuss the review.
 Part 3 should be completed during the review with the agreement of both parties and then signed off by both parties.
 A copy should be sent to the Departmental HR Manager for the staff file.

 In order to make this as easy as possible to remember to complete yearly reviews, Departmental HR will contact you about a month before the anniversary date of your employees start.
 If you use that date to conduct reviews it will be easier for us to ensure you don’t miss a review date, as well as probationary and mid-point progression increases.